0xMiden/miden-client/docs/external/src/rust-client/cli/cli-config.md

 ### Package directory
 `Packages` are Miden's native packaging format.
 This structure contains the outputs of a compiled project, with all of its corresponding metadata.
-Specifically, a `Package` may contain the compiled MAST for an `Account Component` in the form of a `Library`
+Specifically, a `Package` may contain the compiled MAST for an `Account Component` in the form of a `Library`.

 The `package_directory` field is used to configure the path to the directory where the account components are stored in package (`.masp`) form.
 The default value is `./packages`.